Keyboard shortcuts

 env.stdin_install(interact)

-The Acton run time system will copy the stdin terminal settings on startup and restore them on exit, so you do not need to manually restore terminal echo for example.
+The runtime copies the terminal settings on startup and restores them on exit, so you do not need to restore echo manually in the common case.